broxsonl/Weather-App/README.md

 # Weather-App
-Building a weather app using Javascript.
+Building a weather app using vanilla Javascript.
+No jQuery or libraries, by design.